sahillihas/Machine-Learning-Study/README.md

-# Study Notes and Code for Machine Learning
+# Notes and Notebook for Machine Learning

 - [ ] Linear Regression
 - [ ] Logistic Regression